w3ctag/design-reviews/reviews/dbsc-analysis.md

-This is based on the idea that stealing a key pair — especially one that can be saved in a trusted platform module (TPM) — is much harder to steal than cookies.
+This is based on the idea that stealing a key pair — especially one that can be saved in a trusted platform module (TPM) — is much harder than stealing cookies.
 Cookies are necessarily sent between client and server all the time, whereas private keys never need to move.